karimelkh/Bash-Sync-Tool/README.md

 - [ ] Add logs file that saves the synced folders and more...
 - [ ] Add the max size feature
+- [ ] Add current sync directory before the progress bar
+- [ ] Show the list of directories to sync after the total

 ## Contact